pdxparrot/assets/SETUP.md

 * **TODO:** If using NavMesh, ...
   * Add com.unity.ai.navigation package
     * Project should add this but if it fails it needs to be added by name until it stops being hidden
+      * This seems to be fixed in 2022
   * Add Unity.AI.Navigation to asmdefs
   * Enable NavMesh in the PDX Party Parrot Project Settings